-Greg Smiley is a current, independent voting board member for 2016 and has served on the board of CVC since February 2005.
+James Rock is a current, independent voting board member for 2017 and has served on the board of CVC since December 2014.

 Tracy Downing, Secretary

-Tracy Downing serves as an attorney for the U.S. Department of Veterans Affairs in Nashville, Tenn., where he works on Federal Government contract issues dealing primarily with health care construction, services (including home oxygen and transplants), and supplies (including pharmaceuticals).
+Tracy Downing serves as an attorney for the U.S. Department of Veterans Affairs (VA) in Nashville, Tenn., where he works on federal government contract issues dealing primarily with health care construction, services (including home oxygen and transplants), and supplies (including pharmaceuticals).
 Downing is admitted before the U.S. Supreme Court, the Supreme Court of New Jersey, and the U.S. District Court for the District of New Jersey.
-Before coming to VA, he was a Contracting Officer for the Bureau of Indian Affairs in their Reston, Va., office.
+Before coming to VA, he was a contracting officer for the Bureau of Indian Affairs in their Reston, Va., office.

 In addition to his law degree, Downing has earned a bachelor’s degree in political science and a master’s degree in public policy.

-Jim Rock is a current, independent voting board member for 2016 and has served on the board of CVC since December 2014.
+Pamela Harris is a current, independent voting board member for 2017 and has served on the board of CVC since June 2003.

 Bruce Packett, Director

 Bruce Packett is the deputy executive director at the American Academy of HIV Medicine.
 Bruce has served with the Academy since January 2005, previously working in public policy, program management and federal grants.
 As a private consultant, Packett currently advises a major accredited, post-graduate institution on development and fundraising activities.